Moteele/LingoCorps-phoneme-recognition/README.md

 _timit_parser_results.zip_ contains result output of the script above.\
 ### 5. ML moder training
 _train.py_ tries to do that.
 Uses _librosa_ and _keras_\
 There are different modes.
 Each mode teaches the model based by different metrics, just change the variable `mode` in the code.
-With very small amount of data, on four phonemes and ten epochs, the accuracy is as follows:
+With very small amount of data, on four phonemes and ten epochs, the accuracy is as follows:\
-0: 28 % (don't use this mode, it basically feeds the model the raw audio, i. g
+0: 28 % (don't use this mode, it basically feeds the model the raw audio, i. g the amplitude over time\
-1: 68 %
+1: 68 %\
-2: 50 %
+2: 50 %\
-3: 68 %
+3: 68 %\

 ### Blind paths